kvongruenigen/hcnv.github.io/pages/_doc/implementation-study-2019-2021.md

 ---

 ## hCNV Community Study 2019-2021
-### Leads: Christophe Béroux & David Salgado
+### Leads: Christophe Béroud & David Salgado

 The human CNV community (h-CNV) has been officially created in December 2018.
-It aims to address the major challenge of NGS data interpretation in the era of whole genome sequencing for the most frequent mutation type: Copy Number Variation.
+It aims to address some challenges of NGS data interpretation in the era of whole genome sequencing for the most frequent mutation type: Copy Number Variation.
 Seven topics have been identified during the kick-off meeting and further refined with all h-CNV partners.
 This ultimately led to the proposal described in this implementation study.

 <!--more-->